-Humane Society International (Canada) representatives (from left) Rebecca Aldworth, Nick Wright and Michael Bernard walk along the harbour apron at St. John’s waterfront Tuesday morning between meetings with community groups and provincial representatives. — Photo by Joe Gibbons/The Telegram
+Humane Society International (Canada) representatives (from left) Rebecca Aldworth, Rick Wright and Michael Bernard walk along the harbour apron at St. John’s waterfront Tuesday morning between meetings with community groups and provincial representatives. — Photo by Joe Gibbons/The Telegram

 They flew in Monday night and, on Tuesday, three representatives of Humane Society International Canada were meeting with community groups and government representatives in St. John’s, laying out what they see as a reasonable means of ending the commercial seal hunt.

 “As an organization, we’re working to try to build ties with sealers and sealing communities and affected communities and Newfoundland rural areas to try to work towards a buyout of the industry that reflects the fact that it is coming to an end, due to climate change and due to international markets closing,” said Nick Wright, who works the society’s anti-sealing campaign.
 Wright said the organization is looking to “bridge past differences” with sealers, to develop a united voice in promoting a buyout of commercial licences.

 “To be clearer, our goal is that Canada will prohibit commercial sealing,” said Rebecca Aldworth, executive director of Humane Society International Canada.
 However, she said, the organization now sees the potential for its goals to serve the interest of individual fishermen.

 She said sealers are facing poor prices, a lack of market for seals and the impacts of climate change on ice conditions, making the hunt harder to conduct and less profitable.
 The Humane Society believes these conditions will continue.